LucasKook/tramicp/README.md

 Package `tramicp` [1] implements invariant causal prediction (ICP) [2] for transformation models [3], including binary logistic regression, Weibull regression, the Cox model, linear regression and many others.
+The aim of ICP is to discover the direct causes of a response given data from heterogeneous experimental settings and a potentially large pool of candidate predictors.

 # Installation